 Federal Plus Loans

-To apply for a parent PLUS loan, the parent must complete and submit a Federal Direct PLUS Loan Data Sheet for summer school or Federal Direct PLUS Loan Data Sheet for the academic year to our office.
+To apply for a parent PLUS Loan, The parent must complete the Federal PLUS online at www.studentloans.gov for summer school or for the academic year.

 Eligibility Requirements for Parent PLUS Loan:

 - Student must have a Free Application for Federal Student Aid (FAFSA) for the current academic year and if selected, must have completed the verification process.